Call Now (1-844-WISE-WAY (947-3929 or 732-853-3281) | Offices Located in New Jersey & Pennsylvania

 Does My Spouse Have to Agree to Participate in Mediation?

 Successful mediation requires that both parties have a mutual desire to resolve the issues themselves, constructively and economically.
-They are willing to deal with each other in good faith and cooperate with the mediator.
-The appropriateness of mediation can best be assessed and determined at the initial session between the mediator and the parties.
+You must be willing to work in good faith and cooperate with each other and the mediator.
+The appropriateness of mediation can best be assessed and determined at the free consultation.

 How Much Does Mediation Cost?